JonGeorge/jongeorge.dev/src/content/writing/slow-cook-your-ideas.md

 ---
-title: Slow Cook Your Ideas
+title: Slow cook your ideas
 date: 2026-02-15T12:00:00.000Z
 author: Jon George
 description: "I’ve been using LLMs to simmer ideas before I build.
 The result is better output and a stronger mental model."